 The research team at Modzy also developed a novel approach for defending against data poisoning attacks.
 It can identify adversarial inputs during both training and inference across different datasets and domains.
 Research has shown that adversarial attacks can transfer between different models and can successfully and easily move from simulated environments into production environments.
 Our novel solution is the first method that utilizes this property of adversarial AI attacks to detect the adversarial inputs in the datasets before they are fed to the deep learning model.
 Modzy’s defensive solutions can be combined to ensure both high performance and robustness against adversarial attacks.

 What this means for you

 Adversarial attacks on deep neural networks pose a great risk to the successful deployment of deep learning models in mission critical environments.
-One challenging aspect of these attacks is the fact that these small adversarial perturbations, while capable of completely fooling the deep learning model, are imperceptible to the human eye.
-The increasing reliance on deep learning models in the field of artificial intelligence further points to the adverse impact that adversarial attacks can have on our society.
+One challenging aspect of adversarial AI is the fact that these small adversarial perturbations, while capable of completely fooling the deep learning model, are imperceptible to the human eye.
+The increasing reliance on deep learning models in the field of artificial intelligence further points to the adverse impact that adversarial AI can have on our society.
 At Modzy, we take this risk seriously and are actively developing new ways to enhance the defensive capabilities of our models.
-Our robust deep learning models guarantee high performance and resilience against adversarial attacks and are trained to be deployed into unknown environments.
+Our robust deep learning models guarantee high performance and resilience against adversarial AI and are trained to be deployed into unknown environments.

 - Szegedy, Christian, et al. “Intriguing properties of neural networks.” arXiv preprint arXiv:1312.6199 (2013).